Partnering with Shepherds Mutual Solutions

 The most common policies are unit-linked, which means the premiums you pay each month are paid into an investment reserve.
 This reserve is put into investment funds chosen by the client and is professionally managed to achieve the best possible return.

-Part of it is taken monthly to pay for your life cover.
+Part of the investment is taken monthly to pay for your life cover.
 Such policies are usually written on one of two bases:

 Maximum Cover